rhomobile/rhomobile-docs/eb/en/edge/api/audiocapture.md

 ### cancel()
-<p>Cancel audio recording.
-During recording if &lsquo;cancel&rsquo; method is called, the status of recording will be &lsquo;cancel&rsquo; in the callback returning parameter of &lsquo;start&rsquo; method.
+Cancel audio recording.
+During recording if 'cancel' method is called, the status of recording will be 'cancel' in the callback returning parameter of 'start' method.
 No file is saved.
-In android, it will delete the file if it exists.</p>
+In android, it will delete the file if it exists.

 ####Parameters
 <ul><li>callback : <span class='text-info'>CallBackHandler</span></li></ul>